 Ah, the taste of every childhood memory.
 However, this consummate crowd-pleaser need not be ordinary.
 "Since these flavors are so common and so familiar, it is imperative to use the absolute finest ingredients," says de Lung.

-Did that send you spiraling into a delicious spiral of autumnal reveries?
-If your nuptials are scheduled for the fall and all of its scrumptious splendor, we recommend you take note: An apple spice cake with roasted apples, brown sugar mousse, and topped with caramel buttercream.
+Did that send you spiraling into a delicious rabbit hole of autumnal reveries?
+If your nuptials are scheduled for the fall and all of its scrumptious splendor, we recommend you take note: An apple spice cake with roasted apples, brown sugar mousse, topped with caramel buttercream.
 Now all you need is the matching rustic venue.

 "I actually love Kalamansi limes, which I believe are native to the Philippines," says de Lung.
 But naturally, our flavor expert won't settle for just any key lime confectionary concoction.
 "I love to infuse the cream element with something like oregano," she admits.

 If you're hosting a destination wedding south of the border, or simply love the flavor profiles of the region, this one's for you.
 A Mexican chocolate sponge cake with cocoa crumble and tamarind coulis will certainly make your taste buds dance.
 If you're partial to a little kick, add cinnamon and Mexican chili powder or cayenne pepper.

 That's right, we're spilling all the tea on this one.
 De Lung suggest a pairing of Osmanthus tea cake with roasted apricots and Osmanthus tea icing.
 "Because Osmanthus tea is so delicate, you need at least two cake elements to include the infusion," she explains.
 "I might also recommend introducing something with texture, but still delicate in flavor, like sliced almonds."